RecipeShare Test Kitchen

 Place the pork pieces in a wide braiser or casserole in an even layer.

-Scatter the chopped onions, minced garlic and sliced ginger over the pork.
+Scatter onions, garlic, and ginger over the pork.

-Pour in the soy sauce and white vinegar without stirring too much so the vinegar can briefly cook on top.
+Pour in soy sauce and vinegar without stirring so the vinegar briefly cooks on top.

-Add the whole black peppercorns, bay leaves and half of the green chilies.
+Add peppercorns, bay leaves, and half of the green chilies.

-Pour in about three-quarters of the coconut milk (around 360 ml / 1½ cups), reserving the rest for later.
+Pour in about three-quarters of the coconut milk, reserving the rest.

-Cover the pot and bring to a gentle boil over medium heat, then lower to a simmer.
+Cover and bring to a gentle boil, then lower to a simmer.

-Taste the braising liquid and adjust seasoning with a little salt if needed.
+Taste the braising liquid and adjust with salt if needed.

-Remove the lid and increase the heat to medium-high so the coconut adobo sauce starts to reduce.
+Remove the lid and raise heat to medium-high so the sauce reduces.

-Continue cooking, stirring every now and then, until most of the liquid has evaporated and the fat renders and begins to sizzle.
+Cook, stirring now and then, until most liquid evaporates and the fat renders.

-Let the pork brown lightly in the rendered fat and reduced sauce, scraping up any browned bits from the bottom for extra flavour.
+Let the pork brown lightly in the reduced sauce, scraping up browned bits.

-Add the remaining green chilies and cook for 1–2 minutes more.
-If using hard-boiled eggs, nestle them into the pan to warm through.
+Add remaining green chilies and the eggs, if using, to warm through.

-Turn off the heat and pour in the remaining coconut milk for a fresher, creamier finish.
-Stir gently to coat the pork and eggs.
+Turn off the heat and stir in the reserved coconut milk for a creamy finish.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.